Contrary7/SD-Backhups/README.md

 2. SteamDaddy compares your installed `plugin.json` version against the latest GitHub release.
 3. If an update is available, it downloads and launches the new installer automatically.
 4. Hit **"Install Plugin"** again after updating to deploy the latest plugin files.

 ---

+## 📊 Quota & Daily Limits

+SteamDaddy uses a daily quota system to manage API usage fairly:

+- **Default limit:** 20 downloads per 24-hour window
+- Your count resets automatically after 24 hours
+- Usage syncs between your local client and the SteamDaddy VPS
+- **Want more?** Donate to increase your daily limit instantly — it's automated!
+- Reseller keys with custom limits are available via the Contrary Discord

+---